-There are networked computers in the Institute of Technology / Victoria House LRC HE Study Centre which can be used at any time during opening hours unless previously booked.
-You may book one of the open access computers accessed through the portal.
+There are networked computers in the Institute of Technology / LRC /HE Study Room H1.29 which can be used at any time during opening hours unless previously booked.

-On the computers you will find Microsoft Office applications, Outlook, the College Portal, access to the Internet and a variety of other software.
-The Learning Centres also subscribe to a range of Online Resources, Gale international newspaper and journal database), Croner-i Human Resources, Equality & Diversity information and Harvard Business Review.
-Company reports are also available in electronic format.
+On the computers you will find Microsoft Office applications, Outlook, Teams, the College Sharepoint, access to the Internet and a variety of other software.
+The Learning Centres also subscribe to a range of Online Resources, Gale international (newspaper and journal database) and a wide range of digital and physical resources.

-There is a printer/copier in the Centre.
-Credits can be added to your account, using the credit loader in the Centre, before sending work to the printer or making photocopies.
+There is a printer/copier in the LRC and HE Study Room.
+Credits can be added to your account, using the credit loader in the LRC, before sending work to the printer or making photocopies.